What is mortgage underwriting?

 - Respond promptly to every query from your lender.

 - Write a letter or letters explaining every discrepancy.
-The source of an unexplained bank deposit, perhaps.
+The source of any unexplained large deposits to your bank account, perhaps.
 Or why you were late with your auto loan payment three years ago.

 - Don’t take on new debts before you close.
-They’re likely to push down your credit score and your critical debt-to-income ratio.
+They’re likely to appear on your credit report — pushing down your credit score and your critical debt-to-income ratio.